Case Study / Geisinger 65 Forward

 Competitor review

-Audited five comparable senior wellness programs.
+Audited five comparable senior wellness programs — CenterWell, ChenMed, Oak Street and others.
 Most shared the same failure mode: long feature lists, stock photography, no clear CTA hierarchy.

 Three problems worth solving.